 The Company assessed the possible effects of climate change on its financial position.
-We discussed their assessment and governance thereof with the managing directors and evaluated the potential impact on the Company including underlying assumptions and estimates as included in the financial statements.
+For more information, please refer to the managing directors' report where the Company disclosed the risk related to climate change.
+We discussed the Company's assessment and governance thereof with the managing directors and evaluated the potential impact on the financial position, including underlying assumptions and estimates included in the financial statements.
 Given the nature of the Company's activities, the impact of climate change is not considered a key audit matter.